 There is another trail that goes directly from the parking lot on the left.
 This trail does not take you to Little Bradley Falls, but leads to the overlook for Big Bradley Falls.

-At the trailhead, there are two trails, one to the right that goes along the creek, and another that goes left and up along the ridge.
+At the trailhead, there are two trails, one to the right that follows along the creek, and another that heads left and up along the ridge.
 Go left.
-We went right, and had to make a pretty steep scramble up hill to get back on the trail that goes to the left.
+We went right and had to make a pretty steep scramble up hill to get back on the trail that goes to the left.

 Little Bradley Falls Rock Hop